 The course intended for public health, NHS and social care professionals and researchers who are, or will be, involved in research projects that evaluate the cost-effectiveness of health and care.
 The course will also be useful for professionals who would like a better understanding of the quality of published economic evaluations and how they feed into local and national decision making.

 No previous experience or knowledge of economics is required.
-Microsoft Excel is used for some practical sessions, but no previous experience with this software is required.
+As Microsoft Excel will be used for practical sessions, some experience of using Excel would be helpful.

 The topics covered include: